To begin with, determine whether he has a drinking problem through observing several cues.

 Whenever he wants to go somewhere to drink with you, suggest doing something else.

-If you try all these things and he is still drinking, this is when you may be better off trying to get him to get professional help.
+If he is persists in drinking, this is when you are better off encouraging him to get professional help.

-If he chooses not to do so, you will be better off leaving him.
+Should he choose not to do so, you are better off leaving him.

 You don’t want to get sucked into an abusive relationship.